+Anti Corruption:

-Anti Corruption: The Company's and subsidiaries policy is to uphold integrity and transparency of its operations and strive to be a socially responsible organization.
+The Company's and subsidiaries policy is to uphold integrity and transparency of its operations and strive to be a socially responsible organization.
 The Company will strictly adhere to good corporate governance.
 In 2012, the Company became a member of the a local private sector's anti-corruption organization whose goal is to oppose and eradicate all forms of direct and indirect fraudulent activities, or corrupt practices via cooperation with private / state agencies, business alliance, subsidiaries and affiliated companies in accordance to internationally accepted operational guidelines, framework and procedures.
-Violators of rules / regulations pertaining to fraudulent activities, and/or corrupt practices will be subjected to applicable penalties accordingly.
+Violators of rules / regulations pertaining to fraudulent activities, and/ or corrupt practices will be subjected to applicable penalties accordingly.

 In addition, the operations audit division of the Company and subsidiaries regularly assess potential risks related to fraud and corruption and report their findings to the Company's audit committee.
-The Company also provide seminar for employees so they can act in line with the Company / subsidiaries' policy on fraud and corruption and help detect and notify the Company / subsidiaries about such practices which the Company/subsidiaries will strictly treat as confidential information for the safety of the person(s) providing such information.
-This policy against fraud and corruption was approved by the Company's Board of Directors No.11/2013 on November 12, 2013.
+The Company also provide seminar for employees so they can act in line with the Company / subsidiaries' policy on fraud and corruption and help detect and notify the Company /subsidiaries about such practices which the Company / subsidiaries will strictly treat as confidential information for the safety of the person(s) providing such information.
+This policy against fraud and corruption was approved by the Company's Board of Directors on November 12, 2013.
+And last review this policy approval by Company's Board of Directors following a meeting (5/2022) on August 10, 2022

-Anti-money laundering and counter-terrorist financing measures:

-The Company's policy is to fully support the Thai government's anti-money laundering and counter-terrorist financing measures.
-This is to avoid being used as a tool by criminals engaging in unlawful financial transactions and to protect the company's reputation and to avoid potential damage to the company's gold trading business, in accordance to Article 16 (2) and Article 16 (5) for previous traders of the Anti-Money Laundering Act, B.E.
-2542; and under the supervision of the Anti-Money Laundering Office (AMLO).
-This policy became effective after approval by Company's Board of Directors following a meeting (6/2560) on August 10, 2017 and review this policy approval by Company's Board of Directors following a meeting No. 2/2019 on February 26, 2019
+Anti-money: laundering and counter-terrorist financing measures The Company's policy is to fully support the Thai government's anti-money laundering and counter-terrorist financing measures.
+This is to avoid being used as a tool by criminals engaging in unlawful financial transactions and to protect the company's reputation and to avoid potential damage.
+This policy became effective after approval by Company's Board of Directors following a meeting (6/2560) on August 10, 2017 and last review this policy approval by Company's Board of Directors following a meeting (6/2022) on November 10, 2022